DISCOVER: A Solver for Distributional Counterfactual Explanations: DISCOVER: OT-Structured Sparse Distributional Search

 The combined score $q_i$ directly measures how strongly sample $x_i$ contributes to the current certified objective.
 DISCOVER uses $q_i$ to define a top-$k$ editable set $I$ at each iteration.
 Only rows in $I$ may change, and all other rows remain fixed.
 This top-$k$ gate implements an explicit intervention budget.
-It reduces the effective search space, improves stability, and yields sparse and interpretable population-level edits, while keeping the objective unchanged.
+It reduces the effective search space while keeping the objective unchanged.
+The top-$k$ gate controls the support of each candidate update over empirical samples.
+The induced distributional change is not assumed to be sparse by construction.
+Instead, distribution-level behavior is controlled by the certified DCE objective: the input-side term $SW^2(\mathbf{x},\mathbf{x}')$ penalizes candidate distributions that move far from the factual distribution, while the output-side term $W^2(b(\mathbf{x}),y^\ast)$ encourages the predicted output distribution to match the target.
+Thus, a localized candidate edit is selected only when it improves the distribution-level transport objective and passes the DCE feasibility check.

 Given the editable set $I$, DISCOVER performs a distribution-level propose-and-select search.
 It generates $M$ candidate counterfactual distributions by editing only rows in $I$ with a shared proposal primitive.
 Each candidate is evaluated by the same certified objective $Q(\cdot;\eta)$, and the best candidate is selected as the next iterate.
 We additionally include the current distribution as a baseline no-op candidate (Algorithm~\ref{alg:discover}), which guarantees that the certified objective does not increase within each iteration.